QuantEcon/lecture-python-intro/lectures/french_rev.md

 {cite}`sargent_velde1995` describe how the Ancient Regime that until 1788 had  governed France  had stable institutional features that made it difficult for the government to balance its budget.

-Powerful contending interests had prevented from the government from closing the gap between its total expenditures and its tax revenues by
+Powerful contending interests had prevented from the government from closing the gap between its total expenditures and its tax revenues by either

- * raising taxes
+ * raising taxes, or
- * lowering government's non debt service (i.e., non-interest)   expenditures
+ * lowering government's non debt service (i.e., non-interest)   expenditures, or
- * lowering its debt service (i.e., interest) costs by rescheduling its debt, i.e., defaulting on on part of its debt
+ * lowering debt service (i.e., interest) costs by rescheduling, i.e., defaulting on some  debts

-The French constitution and prevailing arrangements had empowered three constituencies to block adjustments to components of the government budget constraint that they cared especially about
+Precedents and prevailing French arrangements had empowered three constituencies to block adjustments to components of the government budget constraint that they cared especially about

 * tax payers
 * beneficiaries of government expenditures